RoryCodistoy/RoryCodistoy/README.md

 🎓 I am a Fullstack Web Developer (specializing in React Applications) and also Master's Degree in Computer Science & Engineering graduated in 2016.

-💻 Years of professional experience in working with Blockchain frameworks and creating business applications and platforms.
+💻 Years of professional experience in working with Blockchain frameworks and creating business applications and platforms since 2018.

 👨‍💻 I am really enthusiastic about learning new technology.